 TGbe editor: Please change the 9th paragraphs in this subclause as shown below:

-A STA that is not extended spectrum management capable shall not include a Wide Bandwidth Channel Switch subelement in a Frame request or Frame report.
-A STA shall not include a Wide Bandwidth Channel Switch subelement in a Frame request or Frame report sent to a STA that is not extended spectrum management capable.
+A STA that is not extended spectrum management capable shall not include a Wide Bandwidth Channel Switch subelement [#10574]or Bandwidth Indication subelement in a Frame request or Frame report.
+A STA shall not include a Wide Bandwidth Channel Switch subelement [#10574]or Bandwidth Indication subelement in a Frame request or Frame report sent to a STA that is not extended spectrum management capable.
 If the Wide Bandwidth Channel Switch subelement is included in a Frame request or Frame report, then the Operating Class shall include a 40 MHz channel spacing.

 11.10.9.3 Channel load report